awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

    ...
    ```

    In the example, 60 indicates the number of seconds between measurements\.
-This is the only currently supported value\.
+Currently, this is the only supported value\.
 **Note**
 You can combine `CloudWatchMetrics` and `Rules` in the same `ConfigDocument` option setting\. `Rules` are described in [Configuring Enhanced Health Rules for an Environment](health-enhanced-rules.md)\.
 If you previously used `Rules` to configure enhanced health rules, then the configuration file that you retrieve using the eb config save command already has a `ConfigDocument` key with a `Rules` section\. *Do not delete it*—add a `CloudWatchMetrics` section into the same `ConfigDocument` option value\.